MiraGeoscience/pre-commit-hooks/README.rst

 -  ``check-commit-message``: Checks that the branch name or the commit message starts with a reference to JIRA, and if the message meets the minimum required length for the summary line.
-Also checks that the JIRA ID in the commit message is consistant with the one extracted from the branch name (if any).
+Also checks that the JIRA ID in the commit message is consistEnt with the one extracted from the branch name (if any).

 Usage